nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 - Family plan upsells every time you log in
 - The "We noticed multiple devices using this subscription" banner that makes you dig a code out of your email (God forbid you read the news on your phone _and_ laptop)

+Better Times does what simple content blockers can't - carefully edit the NYT website to provide the best user experience.
+(You don't want to know how much work it was to block those autoplaying videos!)

 **This extension does not skip the Times paywall**.
 I support independant journalism, and you should too.

 **This extension does not block ads**.
 Blocking ads is complicated!
-It needs a dedicated blocker.
-If you prefer not to see ads, use one of these extensions alongside Better Times:
+It needs a dedicated extension.
+If you prefer not to see ads, use one of these alongside Better Times:

 - [uBlock Origin][1] ([Firefox][2], [Edge][3], [Brave][4], [Opera][5])
 - uBlock Origin Lite ([Chrome][6], [Safari][7])